sachan0007/OLD_Backup/AnsibleAssignment1.md

     "failed": false
 }
 ```
-**Fetch and display the value of fully qualified domain name (FQDN) of each host from their Ansible facts**
+**Task: Fetch and display the value of fully qualified domain name (FQDN) of each host from their Ansible facts**
 Ad-hoc command: ansible -m setup -a "filter=ansible_fqdn" host2
 Console output:
 ```